Getting ready for the winter feeding season. I have to admit, it

 them to the Shorthorns because he thinks we're crazy not giving our cows grain.
 After

-the move cows.
-Our nephew was said, "Stupid cows, don't know enough to eat corn."
+took this picture.
+Our nephew said, "Stupid cows, don't know enough to eat corn."
 I

 thought,"Smart cows, they know what's good for them."
 (I know that an ear of corn